Understanding Legal Knowledge Management

 Why is it so important?

 The International Data Corporation corroborated the value of a knowledge management system by highlighting that Fortune 500 companies roughly lose around $31.5 billion a year due to failure to share knowledge .
-This shows how much of an impact knowledge management has on a firms profitability and workflow, making legal knowledge management software an essential investment for law firms.
+This displays how much of an impact knowledge management has on a firm’s profitability and workflow, making legal knowledge management software an essential investment for law firms.

 The term ‘knowledge’ does not simply refer to complicated and lengthy legal documents, pieces of legislation, case summaries and case bundles.
 It refers to any content that is either produced externally or internally within a firm.
-This can be in any communications with clients, quotes and business pitches .
-Knowledge management helps store and manage all types of information, data and content that a company produces instead of simply electronically storing legal documents.
+This can be during any communication with clients, quotes and business pitches .
+Knowledge management helps to store and manage all types of information, data and content that a company produces instead of simply electronically storing legal documents.

-Another reason why legal knowledge management is so important because it overcomes many challenges associated with traditional information management.
-Information stored on local drives instead of knowledge management systems is vulnerable to loss, damage, and theft.
-Moreover, suppose such information is not organised or discoverable.
-In that case, it can cause problems later if a client requests a file that is either found to be incomplete or entirely lost.
-Lastly, now that confidential information and legal advice are shared over emails, they need to be recorded in a management system.
+Another reason why legal knowledge management is so important is that it overcomes many challenges associated with traditional information management.
+Information stored on local drives instead of knowledge management systems is vulnerable to loss, damage and theft.
+If such information is not organised or discoverable,, it can cause problems later if a client requests a file that is either found to be incomplete or entirely lost.
+Now, that confidential information and legal advice are shared over emails, they need to be recorded in a management system.
 Without legal knowledge management systems, such information would not be easily stored and located when needed.

 Without a legal knowledge management system in place, employees will have to take time out of their busy schedules to learn, relearn and process information.
 This is highly inefficient and costly as law firms can better allocate this time elsewhere.
 Legal knowledge management systems provide security and sustainability as law firms no longer worry about lost information if an employee leaves the company.
 Not only does legal knowledge management overcome challenges associated with traditional information management, but it also makes a legal practice more profitable due to an increase in productivity and competitiveness.
 Lastly, investing in and understanding the benefits of legal knowledge management software is essential for business growth as law firms need to properly leverage the depth and breadth of the experience it has acquired over time.